MarceloMuriel/WPMobileApps/readme.txt

 you only want the mobile theme, it is also possible to disable the Apps.

 == Installation ==
-1. Download the plugin, unzip its content and place the `WPMobileApps` directory inside your
+1. Download the plugin, unzip its content and place the WPMobileApps directory inside your
-`/wp-content/plugins/` directory.
+/wp-content/plugins/ directory.
-2. Activate the plugin through the 'Plugins' menu in the the WordPress administration.
+1. Activate the plugin through the 'Plugins' menu in the the WordPress administration.
-3. Choose the theme to use for mobile devices (tablet, handheld) in the 'Theme Activation' submenu of the plugin (below Settings).
+1. Choose the theme to use for mobile devices (tablet, handheld) in the 'Theme Activation' submenu of the plugin (below Settings).
-4. Configure the Apps individually.
+1. Configure the Apps individually.
 You can as well disable all of them or enable them also for Desktop.

 ** IMPORTANT **

-To test the Apps and the mobile theme in a normal browser (e.g. Chrome), you can add ?theme=tablet or ?theme=handheld to the URL.
+To test the Apps and the mobile theme in a desktop browser (e.g. Chrome), you can add ?theme=tablet or ?theme=handheld to the URL.
 For example, if you are running your site on localhost, it would be http://localhost/?theme=tablet.
 To switch back to your current theme, reset it by using ?theme=active.
-Otherwise you will keep on seing the mobile version until you clean your history
+Otherwise, you will keep on seing the mobile version until you clean your history (cookies).

 == Frequently Asked Questions ==
 = How to test the plugin in a browser like Chrome? =